 10.2.
 Defining New ADE Model Elements

-Following ISO 19109, features are the primary view of geospatial information and the core elements of application schemas.
+Following ISO 19109, the primary view of geospatial information and the core elements of application schemas is the feature.
 ADEs therefore typically extend CityGML by defining new feature types appropriate to the application area together with additional content such as object types, data types, code lists, and enumerations.

-Every feature type in an ADE shall be derived either directly or indirectly from the CityGML root feature type Core::AbstractFeature or, depending on its type and characteristics, from a more appropriate subclass thereof.
-According to the general space concept of CityGML, features representing spaces or space boundaries shall be derived either directly or indirectly from Core::AbstractSpace or Core::AbstractSpaceBoundary respectively.
+Every feature type in an ADE is derived either directly or indirectly from either the CityGML root feature type Core::AbstractFeature or, depending on its type and characteristics, from a more appropriate subclass thereof.
+According to the general CityGML space concept, features representing spaces or space boundaries are derived either directly or indirectly from Core::AbstractSpace or Core::AbstractSpaceBoundary respectively.
 UML classes representing top-level feature types shall use the «TopLevelFeatureType» stereotype.

 In contrast to feature types, object types and data types are not required to be derived from a predefined CityGML class unless explicitly stated otherwise.

 ADE classes may have an unlimited number of attributes and associations in addition to those inherited from their parents.
 Attributes can be modelled with either simple or complex data types.
 To ensure semantic interoperability, the predefined types from CityGML or the standardized schemas of the ISO 19100 series of International Standards should be used wherever appropriate.
-This includes, amongst others, basic types from ISO/TS 19103, geometry and topology objects from ISO 10107, and temporal geometry and topology objects from ISO 19108.
+This includes, among others, basic types from ISO/TS 19103, geometry and topology objects from ISO 10107, and temporal geometry and topology objects from ISO 19108.

 If a predefined type is not available, ADEs can either define their own data types or import data types from external conceptual models.
-This explicitly includes the possibility to define new geometry types not offered by ISO 19107.
+This explicitly includes the possibility of defining new geometry types not offered by ISO 19107.
 Designers of an ADE should however note that software might not be able to properly identify and consume such geometry types.

 A feature type capturing a real-world feature with geometry should be derived either directly or indirectly from Core::AbstractSpace or Core::AbstractSpaceBoundary.
-By this means, the predefined spatial properties and the associated LOD concept of CityGML are inherited and available for the feature type.
+By this means, the CityGML predefined spatial properties and the associated LOD concept are inherited and available for the feature type.
 If, however, these superclasses are either inappropriate or lack a spatial property required to represent the feature, an ADE may define new and additional spatial properties.
-If such a spatial property should belong to one of the predefined LODs, then the property name shall start with the prefix “lodX”, where X is to be replaced by an integer value between 0 and 3 indicating the target LOD.
+If such a spatial property should belong to one of the predefined LODs, then the property name will start with the prefix “lodX”, where X is to be replaced by an integer value between 0 and 3 indicating the target LOD.
 This enables software to derive the LOD of the geometry.

 Constraints on model elements should be expressed using a formal language such as the Object Constraint Language (OCL).
 The ADE specifies the manner of application of constraints.
-However, following the CityGML conceptual model, constraints should at least be expressed on ADE subclasses of Core::AbstractSpace to limit the types of space boundaries (i.e., instances of Core::AbstractSpaceBoundary) that may be used to model the boundary of a space object.
+However, following the CityGML CM, constraints should at least be expressed on ADE subclasses of Core::AbstractSpace to limit the types of space boundaries (i.e., instances of Core::AbstractSpaceBoundary) that may be used to model the boundary of a space object.

 Illustrative examples for ADEs can be found in the CityGML 3.0 User Guide.